Sam Y. Zamrik

-Sam Yusuf Zamrik (born 1932) is a Syrian/American mechanical and consulting engineer, and Emeritus Professor at Pennsylvania State University and expert in the field of high pressure technology, and fracture mechanics.
-He is more generally known as former president of the American Society of Mechanical Engineers in 2007-08.
+Sam Yusuf Zamrik (December 11, 1932 – June 18, 2026) was a Syrian-American mechanical and consulting engineer, and Emeritus Professor at Pennsylvania State University and expert in the field of high pressure technology, and fracture mechanics.
+He was more generally known as president of the American Society of Mechanical Engineers from 2007 to 2008.

-Biography
+Life and career

-Zamrik born in Syria in 1932, and came to the United States in 1950.
+Zamrik born in Syria on December 11, 1932, and came to the United States in 1950.
 He started his studies at the University of Texas, where he obtained his BA in Mathematics in 1955, and his BSc in 1957.
 Next he continued his studies at the Pennsylvania State University, where he obtained his MSc in engineering in 1961, and his PhD in engineering in 1965.

 After his graduation in 1965 Zamrik started his career in the industry.
 In 1962 he joined the Pennsylvania State University and worked his way up from instructor, assistant professor, associate professor until in 1976 he was appointed professor in the Department of Engineering Science and Mechanics.
 In 1998 he retired and was appointed professor emeritus.
-In 2007-2008 he served as president of the American Society of Mechanical Engineers.
+In 2007–2008 he served as president of the American Society of Mechanical Engineers.

-Zamrik was awarded the Pressure Vessels and Piping Division's Robert M. McGrattan Literature Award in 1991; the Central Pennsylvania Section's Outstanding Mechanical Engineer of the Year Award in 1992; the ASME Pressure Vessel and Piping Medal in 1996; and the ASME Dedicated Service Award in 2006.
+He was awarded the Pressure Vessels and Piping Division's Robert M. McGrattan Literature Award in 1991; the Central Pennsylvania Section's Outstanding Mechanical Engineer of the Year Award in 1992; the ASME Pressure Vessel and Piping Medal in 1996; and the ASME Dedicated Service Award in 2006.
 In 2010 the ASME renamed the Pressure Vessel and Piping Medal to the ASME S.Y.
 Zamrik PVP Medal.

+Zamrik died on June 18, 2026, at the age of 93.